Parkway High School (Louisiana)

-Parkway High School is a class 5A public high school located in outside of Bossier City, Louisiana, United States.
-The school is under the directory of the Bossier Parish School Board, and is currently under the administration of principal Jeremiah Williams.
+Parkway High School is a class 5A public high school located in south bossier (SOBO) of Bossier City, Louisiana, United States.
+The school is under the directory of the Bossier Parish School Board, and is currently under the administration of Principal Pat Maxey.
 Parkway was ranked as a "Top Gains School" by the Louisiana Department of Education in 2012.

 Alongside the main campus, the school operates property at the Preston Crownover Stadium, which serves as the school's main athletics facility.
 The school is partnered with Bossier Parish Community College and the Bossier Parish School for Technology and Innovative Learning to provide collegiate-level dual enrollment courses and vocational courses.

 History

 Parkway High School began as a junior high school in 1963 and became a high school beginning with the freshman class of 1968.
-The location of the original school was on Panther Drive, north of where the current campus is.
-The school moved to their new campus on Colleen Drive during the 2009-2010 school year.
-After the 2015-2016 school year, principal Nichole E. Bourgeois Ed.D. was promoted to the position of assistant superintendent, and vice principal Lorenza Baker was transferred to Rusheon Middle School, where he took on the role of principal.
-Waylon Bates, former principal of Haughton Middle School, took over as principal of Parkway in the 2016-2017 school year with Justin James taking the vice principal position left vacant by Baker.
+The original school was on Panther Drive, north of the current campus.
+The school moved to their new campus on Colleen Drive during the 2009–2010 school year.
+After the 2015–2016 school year, principal Nichole E. Bourgeois Ed.D. was promoted to the position of assistant superintendent, and vice principal Lorenza Baker was transferred to Rusheon Middle School, where he took on the role of principal.
+Waylon Bates, former principal of Haughton Middle School, took over as principal of Parkway in the 2016–2017 school year with Justin James taking the vice principal position left vacant by Baker.

 Activities and student life

 Parkway High School has a wide range of extracurricular activities such as its nearly 200 member band, The Pride of Pantherland.
 Other activities include the Black Cat Revue dance line team, the cheerleading squad, and their Cross Country Team.

 The school is home to many clubs such as the National Beta Club, the Octagon Club, the National Honor Society, Destination Imagination, and FCA.
 Being very close to Barksdale Air Force Base, the school has a prominent JROTC program, the LA-071st, which is the second largest JROTC program in the state of Louisiana with more than 300 students in the curriculum.
-The AFJROTC program includes a widely successful Cyber Patriot team that finished in the top one percent of nationwide teams at the CyberPatriot VI National Finals in 2014.
+The JROTC program is taught by Lieutenant Colonel Jon Johnson and Senior Master Sergeant Rachel Hughes.
+The program includes a widely successful Cyber Patriot team that finished in the top one percent of nationwide teams at the CyberPatriot VI National Finals in 2014.

 The school is the recipient of a $500,000 National Math and Science Initiative grant sponsored by the Department of Defense Education Activity for the improvement and promotion of Advanced Placement courses at the school.
 The school also is a three-year recipient of the State Farm Celebrate My Drive grant, totaling up to $150,000 overall.
 The grant money from Celebrate My Drive is used to promote safe driving and improve student life overall.

 Athletics

-Parkway High athletics competes in the LHSAA.
+Parkway High athletics competes in the LHSAA as a 5A school.